Kay Summersby: World War II

-When Britain entered the Second World War in 1939, Summersby joined the British Mechanised Transport Corps (MTC).
+When Britain entered World War II in 1939, Kay Summersby joined the British Mechanised Transport Corps (MTC).
 She drove an ambulance throughout the London Blitz in 1940 and 1941, and was reportedly excellent at navigating London streets during blackouts and fog.
 When the United States joined the Allies after the German declaration of war in December 1941, Summersby was one of many MTC drivers assigned as chauffeurs to high-ranking American military officers.

-Summersby was assigned to drive then Major General Dwight Eisenhower when he arrived in London in May 1942.
+Summersby was assigned to drive Major General Dwight Eisenhower when he arrived in London in May 1942.
 Though there was a brief interruption of several weeks due to Eisenhower's short return to the US, Summersby chauffeured Eisenhower and later became his secretary until November 1945, based at his home Telegraph Cottage in Warren Road, Coombe, Kingston upon Thames.
-During this time Eisenhower rose in rank to a five-star General of the Army and Commander of the European Theatre, and Kay, with his help, became a US citizen and a commissioned officer in the US Women's Army Corps (WACs), ultimately leaving the service as a captain in 1947.
+During this time Eisenhower rose in rank to General of the Army and commander of the European Theatre, and Kay, with his help, became a US citizen and a commissioned officer in the US Women's Army Corps (WACs), ultimately leaving the service as a captain in 1947.

 Captain Summersby's military awards included the Bronze Star Medal, Women's Army Corps Service Medal, European Campaign Medal, World War II Victory Medal and the Army of Occupation Medal with "Germany" clasp.
-(Although several online sources state that Summersby received the Legion of Merit, there is no known documentary evidence that she was awarded it.
-The Legion of Merit was normally awarded to senior officers in the rank of colonel and above.)
+Although several online sources state that Summersby received the Legion of Merit, there is no known documentary evidence that she was awarded it.
+The Legion of Merit was normally awarded to senior officers in the rank of colonel and above.